-Retail Banking Advantages and Disadvantages
+Advantages and Disadvantages of Retail Banking

 Retail banking, which is also called consumer or personal banking, is the service that banks give to regular people like you and everyone else.
 In the simplest words possible, it is actually made to meet the financial wants of individuals, not businesses or large companies.
 To begin, you see, retail banking includes simple tasks like setting up and managing checking and savings accounts.
 Want to borrow money to buy your dream car or house?
 Well, for just that, you can get personal loans and mortgages from retail banks.
 Oh, and those shiny credit cards that we all use?
 They come with the package too.